eaglerock1337/marks.dev/docs/code.md

 # code

+:shipit: Shippin' it. :shipit:

->This page will eventually highlight my favorite coding projects, but for now, here's something random:
+?>This page will eventually highlight my favorite coding projects, but for now, here's something random:

+This looks way better in landscape on mobile, btw:

 ```python
 import random